antleaf/doapr/webroot/content/repositories/engrxiv.md

   metadata), License type(s), Subject category
 metadata_reuse_method: Openly available via API
 metadata_reuse_permission:
-moderation: 'Beforehand : Akismet spam filtering (automatic on all OSF content), Content within scope , Legal compliance, Conflict of Interest, Data, code availability, Preregistration availability, All authors consent to posting'
+moderation: 'Beforehand : Content within scope , Legal compliance'
 oai_pmh_url:
-objectives: Engineering Archive is partnered with the Center for Open Science to build a free, open access, open source archive for engineering research and design.
-The initiative responds to growing recognition of the need for faster, open sharing of research and design on a truly open access platform for all engineering disciplines.
+objectives: Engineering Archive is partnered with the Public Knowledge Project to build a free, open access, open source archive for engineering research and design.
+  The initiative responds to growing recognition of the need for faster, open sharing of research and design on a truly open access platform for all engineering disciplines
 open_doar_id: X
 open_source: 'Yes'
 owner_full_name: Open Engineering Inc